Exploiting Completeness Perception with Diffusion Transformer for Unified 3D MRI Synthesis: Conclusion

 \section{Conclusion}

 This work presents CoPeDiT, a unified model for 3D brain and cardiac MRI synthesis that explores completeness perception.
-We demonstrate that enabling the model to autonomously infer missing state, rather than relying on externally pre-defined masks, can provide more discriminative and informative guidance.
-To this end, we equip our tokenizer with completeness perception capability through elaborated pretext tasks.
+We demonstrate that enabling the model to autonomously infer the missing state, rather than relying on externally pre-defined masks, can provide more discriminative and informative guidance.
+To this end, we equip our tokenizer with completeness perception capability through carefully designed pretext tasks.
 MDiT3D is then developed to utilize the learned prompt tokens as guidance for 3D MRI generation.
-Experimental evaluation validates the superiority of CoPeDiT in terms of accuracy, generalizability, robustness, and adaptability across diverse missing scenarios.
-Furthermore, CoPeDiT enables mask-free synthesis through perceiving completeness state, enhancing flexibility and applicability in practical clinical settings. {
+Extensive evaluations validate CoPeDiT's remarkable accuracy and robustness across diverse scenarios, highlighting its potential for practical clinical deployment.